HansZimmer5000/LensComparison/README.md

 # NikonLensComparison

+Due to exchange semester the project is on pause.

 ## Overview
 This project is about comparing all Nikon F Lenses, ever.
 With all necessary data without the price.